How to Create Marketing Videos That Connect with Your Audience

 Test and Iterate

 Give your rough cuts to a diverse test audience early and often.
-Collect feedback and keep polishing until the video effectively hits all your goals.
+Collect feedback and refine the video until it effectively meets all your goals.

 Distribution and Promotion